windmill-labs/windmilldocs/docs/reference.md

 In addition to that, environment variables can be set to customize `pip`'s index-url and extra-index-url.
 This is useful for private repositories.

-To illustrate, in a docker-compose file, you would add following lines:
+In a docker-compose file, you would add following lines:

 ```dockerfile
 windmill: